 Apparently not everyone skips through the YouTube ads after waiting the mandatory 5 seconds.
 Google compiled a list of the top 10 most watched ads on YouTube from 2016 — YouTube Ads Leaderboard: Year-End 2016 — and together, these 10 video ads accounted for nearly 450 million views in 2016.

-What's unique about these ads (aside from the fact that people actually watched them) is not just that they successfully grabbed our attention in and amongst all the other noise (and before the video we actually wanted to watch).
+What's unique about these ads (aside from the fact that people actually watched them) is not just that they successfully grabbed our attention in and amongst all the other noise (and before the video we actually wanted to watch - a strategy that sits perfectly between inbound and outbound marketing).
 There were plenty of reasons why they worked in this regard including the budget, how they were launched, the actors, the products, etc. What's more impressive — and the only thing that can actually drive this sort of scale from a "views" standpoint — is that we were willing to share these ads with our friends.
 Think about that for a minute?
 We thought the CONTENT of these ADS was so good that we actually ENCOURAGED our friends to watch them along with videos of Grace Vanderwaal, Pen-Pineapple-Apple-Pen, and Adele doing Carpool Karaoke.

 So, keep reading for the countdown of the top 10 most watched YouTube ads of 2016 and see if you agree with our assessment of what helped make them so.

 Should our company start a blog?
 Well, check out these stats:

 Marketing & Sales as you currently know them will no longer exist in 5 years.
 That's a pretty bold statement, but all one has to do is look at recent history to understand how quickly things are changing and will continue to change: